joseneto/api_twitter/README.md

 * [test/units/api_twitter/handller_unit_test.clj] - This file realize all unit tests
 * [test/api_twitter/utils.clj] - File with some help functions for the tests

-#### Next

-I am still planning use Elasticsearch, Redis and change the authentication to use OAuth2, lets try get some scalability and security in this project.
-New updates soon! :D